mahmoud-drwsh/AnimatedProductions/readme.md

 be similarities like the concept of an IdlingResource object which is not exactly like how it is applied when testing views.

-Each of the Composables below has a distinct test tag that denotes for which Composable it is.
+Each of the Composables that that are targeted in the tests has a distinct test tag that denotes for which Composable it is.

 The different scenarios for the Home screen: